lambdaclass/lambdaworks_stark_platinum/docs/src/starks/cairo_trace_descriptive.md

 But there's a trick.
 If the last executed instruction is any instruction, and it's copied, the transition constraints won't be satisfied.
 To be able to do this, we need to use something called "proof mode".
 In proof mode, the main function of the program is wrapped in another one, which calls it and returns to an infinite loop.
 This loop is a jump relative 0.

-Since this loop can be executed many times without changing the validity of the trace, it can be copied as many times as
+Since this loop can be executed many times without changing the validity of the trace, it can be copied as many times as needed, solving the issues mentioned before.

+#### Summary

+To construct the execution trace, we augment the `RegisterStates` with the information obtained from the Memory.
+This includes decoding instruction of each steps, and writing all the data needed to check the execution is valid.

+Additionally, memory holes have to be filled, public memory added, and a final pad using an infinite loop is needed for everything to work properly.

+Adding all of that, we create an execution trace that's ready for the prover to generate a proof.